Azure/azure-sdk-for-android/sdk/communication/azure-communication-common/README.md

   return fetchtoken();
 };

-CommunicationTokenCredential userCredential = new CommunicationTokenCredential(new CommunicationTokenRefreshOptions(tokenRefresher, false, null));
+CommunicationTokenCredential userCredential = new CommunicationTokenCredential(new CommunicationTokenRefreshOptions(tokenRefresher, false));
 ```

 ### Creating a credential that refreshes proactively